-Mr. Orlowski is currently a consultant for Sanofi-Aventis for portfolio development and globalization of brands, a position he has held since 2010.
+Mr. Orlowski is currently a CEO of Adiuvo S.A., an investment holding company domiciled in Poland.
+Adiuvo invests in biomedicine and medical technologies.
+Mr. Orlowski previously acted as a consultant for Sanofi-Aventis for portfolio development and globalization of brands, a position he held since 2010.
 Mr. Orlowski is the co-founder of the Polish pharmaceutical company, Nepentes S.A., which was acquired by Sanofi-Aventis in 2010.
 Mr. Orlowski's experience at Nepentes S.A., from the time he co-founded it in 1991 until its acquisition in 2010, included extensive experience in all aspects of marketing, supervision of sales, creation of the company's portfolio and development strategy.
 His responsibilities included the supervision of strategy of product placement on the market and research and development, the sale of a number of significant brands, creation of new products, and involvement in clinical trials of products.
-He negotiated distribution contracts and coordinated product launches in Eastern Europe, from Russia through to Poland to Romania.
+He negotiated distribution contracts and coordinated product launches in Eastern Europe, from Russia through to Poland and Romania.
 He was also a member of the Management Board of Nepentes S.A. until 2010, where he was responsible for marketing, sales, portfolio creation, strategic development and research and development.

 Mr. Orlowski also oversaw the listing of Nepentes S.A. on the Warsaw Stock Exchange and negotiated its subsequent acquisition by Sanofi-Aventis.
-Mr. Orlowski established and co-owned a direct marketing company, Pelargos Sp. z o.o., as well as a pharmaceutical company, Mexigem Polska Sp. z.o.o., both of which were later acquired.
+Mr. Orlowski established and co-owned a direct marketing company, Pelargos Sp. z.o.o., as well as a pharmacy network company, Mexigem Polska Sp. z.o.o., both of which were later acquired.
 He is a board member and Chief Executive Officer of Airway Medix Sp. z.o.o., a Polish-Israeli company that produces ventilation assistance devices for intensive care units.
+He also is a board member and major shareholder in a Swedish nutraceutical company, Greenleaf Medical AB.
 Mr. Orlowski holds a MD (Medical Director) degree from the Medical Academy of Warsaw.